Ca11me1ce/City-Energy-Analysis-in-the-USA/buildings_and_industry/README.txt

-This is the README.txt for buildings_and_industry follder.
+This is the README.txt for buildings_and_industry folder structure.

 Folder Structure:
 ../buildings_and_industry/